Ultimate Yufuin Travel Guide: Exploring the Onsen Paradise of Kyushu

 Did you spot that retro sound system?
 A blend of old and new

-Yurari Rokumyo is the highest reated Ryokan on this list and it might be the best as well.
+The Yurari Rokumyo Ryokan is the highest rated ryokan in Yufuin and it might be the best as well.
 The whole annex is very beautifully decorated with such intricate detail giving the whole place such a wholesome and comforting vibe.
-Plus the staff is super friendly and kind.
-The location is also close to the walking street so it’s easy to explore the town of Yufuin.
+From the cozy wooden interiors to the small decorative touches that make it feel more like you’re staying at a Japanese auntie’s home rather than a hotel.

 Google Maps Rating: 4.8 / 5